The Best Essential Oils for Sunburn

 • Antioxidant properties to support the body in ridding itself of natural toxins

-Adding two drops of chamomile to fractionated coconut oil and applyting to the affected area will provide sunburn relief.
+Adding two drops of chamomile to fractionated coconut oil and applying to the affected area will provide relief.

 5. Eucalyptus

 The crisp, cool, and gentle nature of eucalytpus make it a great option for soothing even the most irritated of skin.
-Much like lavender and rose, it also touts anti-inflammatory and antbacterial properties.
+Much like lavender and rose, it also touts protection against environmental threats.

-I recommend adding a few drops of eucalyptus to a cold towel and gently draping it over your sunburned skin.
+I recommend adding a few drops of eucalyptus to a cold towel and gently draping it over your irritated skin.

 woman holding a bundle of eucalyptus